WagnerLab/psych-45/mia.md

 2. How was your memory performance for the different types (positive, negative, neutral) of words?
 Why do you think this was the case?
 Did you use different encoding and/or retrieval strategies for the different types of words?
 3. (Optional).
 Feel free to share any additional comments.

-> To receive credit, please submit your data on the Google Form (linked above), as well as your answers to these prompts on Canvas under the *“Assignments” tab > “MiA #4: Emotion & Memory” group > (‘Responses to Prompts’)* **by no later than 9:00 AM PDT on Monday (5/29).**
+> To receive credit, please submit your data on the Google Form (linked above), as well as your answers to these prompts on Canvas under the *“Assignments” tab (Click "Show By Type" at the top-right corner of the screen) > “MiA #4: Emotion & Memory” group > (‘Responses to Prompts’)* **by no later than 9:00 AM PDT on Monday (5/29).**

 #### View analyzed class data:
 <code>link to analyzed data will be here following the data submission due date</code>